 Ahead of their press conference, Trump hosted a roundtable discussion with the chancellor and a delegation of German and US business leaders, where he voiced his praise for Germany's vocational apprenticeship schemes.

-Ahead of the chancellor's trip to Washington, German political and business leaders had expressed concerns that Trump's "America First"
+Ahead of the chancellor's trip to Washington, German political and business leaders had expressed concerns that Trump's "America First" policy favors US exports.
+Answering a reporter's question about protectionism at the press conference in the White House on Friday, Trump pushed back against any accusations that his economic policy was isolationist.

 "I'm a free trader but also a fair trader," Trump said, adding that he expected "fair and reciprocal policies" in Washington's relationship with Berlin.
 However, Trump did not rule out adopting more protectionist policies and said previous trade policies had left millions of US citizens being "behind by international commerce."